Object and Edit Mode

 Vertices other than the selected vertex are affected, within a defined radius.

-You can increase or decrease the radius of the tool’s influence during a transform operation with WheelUp, WheelDown or PageUp, PageDown respectively.
+You can increase or decrease the radius of the tool’s influence during a transform operation from the Proportional Editing popover or with WheelUp/WheelDown, or PageUp/PageDown respectively.
 As you change the radius, the points surrounding your selection will adjust their positions accordingly.

 While editing, you can change the curve profile by either clicking the Falloff icon in the header or pressing Shift-O to get a pie menu.